belthesar/ndi-rtmp-encoder/readme.md

     * return a list of all the built in encoder presets as defined in settings/encoderPresets.json

 ## Notes
-This was developed against Ubuntu 16.04 and has not been tested on any other OS.
-I don't
+This was developed against Ubuntu 19.10.
+YMMV on other OSes.

 ## Getting Started

 To create a profile, copy the profile.example.json file to a new file, and change the settings as approriate for your stream.

 ## Running as a service
-Instructions on how to do this will be provided soon.
+I've had good experience with running this w/ systemd.